scottleechua/scottleechua.github.io/_pages/about.md

 I am a co-founder of [Andas Productions](https://andasproductions.com), an [award](https://www.signalaward.com/winners/details/#andas-productions/comic-sans/0/448995)-[winning](https://www.newjerseywebfest.com/2024-award-winners-audio-fiction) audio and games studio, and co-organizer of [komiks.space](https://komiks.space), a little corner of the web dedicated to Southeast Asian komiks.

-At present, I build AI and data platforms with [Thinking Machines](https://thinkingmachin.es).
+At present, I build data platforms and solutions with [Thinking Machines](https://thinkingmachin.es).